bjaspan/fancy-pants-ui/README.md

 * Scoring, for recording gate judging results and raw time for each bib number.
 * Results viewing, for viewing race results in real time.
-* Session optimizer, for assigning classes to sessions with the fewest racers in both session.
+* Session optimizer (in development!), for assigning classes to sessions with the fewest racers in both session.

 # Scoring app